b2-network/dolibarr/README.md

 ## CONTRIBUTE

-Feel free to contribute to any modules by sending Pull Request on GitHub (https://github.com/TECLIB/dolibarr)
+Feel free to contribute to any modules by sending Pull Request on GitHub (https://github.com/b2-network/dolibarr)

-## ABOUT TECLIB

-TecLib is an Open Source company that provide the service NovaFirstcloud.com (https://www.novafirstcloud.com), one of the most famous hosting service for
-Dolibarr ERP CRM software.